department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/getting-started.md

 The Veteran Tools Platform design system based on the <a title="Go to USWDS" href="https://designsystem.digital.gov/" target="_blank">United States Web Design System (USWDS)</a> with some additional specifications to meet the needs of VA’s particular audiences.

-Designers should review our [design guide](guides/design) in order to effectively design for the Veteran Tools Platform.

 > **Our design files use <a title="Go to Sketch" href="https://www.sketchapp.com/" target="_blank">Sketch App</a>, which is a Mac application.**
 <br/>Although you can use other platforms/tools, we strongly recommend using Sketch to ensure your designers are working with our latest templates.
-<br/>See the [design guide](guides/design) to download all the design files.
+<br/>Designers should download the design files from the [design guide](related/design) so they can effectively design for the Veteran Tools Platform.

 <a href="#">Return to top</a>